dmetz12/Show-Treemenu/README.md

 ```

 ## DESCRIPTION
-The **Show-Treemenu** function reads user-specific terminal menu settings from an XML file
+The **Show-Treemenu** function reads user-specific terminal menu settings from an .XML file
 and uses these settings to create an organized menu.
 Users can select from different menu sections,
 options within those sections, and execute corresponding functions.